Automation Anywhere partners with Google Cloud to bring together Generative AI and Intelligent Automation

 Automation Anywhere will launch new generative AI features in its Automation Success Platform, powered by Google's LLMs and Vertex AI

-BANGALORE, India, June 5, 2023 /PRNewswire/ -- Automation Anywhere and Google Cloud today announced an expanded partnership that combines the power of generative AI and intelligent automation to accelerate the adoption of AI and make it accessible to every enterprise.
+LONDON, June 13, 2023 /PRNewswire/ -- Automation Anywhere and Google Cloud today announced an expanded partnership that combines the power of generative AI and intelligent automation to accelerate the adoption of AI and make it accessible to every enterprise.

 Automation Anywhere is utilizing Google Cloud's large language models (LLMs) via Vertex AI to build and launch new generative AI features on the Automation Success Platform.
 Businesses today utilize the Automation Success Platform to automate common front- and back-office processes in areas like human resources, finance, IT, and supply chains.
 The partnership with Google Cloud will now unlock new value and automation use cases for customers with generative AI, including: